 Haeran Lim is Professor in Political Science and International Relations, Seoul National University, South Korea.

 Habibul Khondker, MA (Carleton, Ottawa), PhD (Pittsburgh) is Professor of Social Sciences at Zayed University, Abu Dhabi.

-Anthony Giddens, Emeritus Professor at the LSE and Fellow of King's College, Cambridge
+Anthony Giddens, Emeritus Professor at the LSE and Fellow of King's College, Cambridge, UK

 Bhikhu Parekh, Member of the House of Lords, UK